Cancer Care Teams photo

 Cancer Care Teams

 There is much good news about cancer today.
 Diagnostics are more accurate.
 Treatments are more targeted.
 And each day brings new discoveries.
-As a result, cure rates for some cancers now exceed 90 percent, and cancer survivors in the U.S. total more than 11.4 million.
-There is more reason than ever for cancer patients to learn about their options, actively participate in their care, take heart, and have hope.
+As a result, cure rates for some cancers now exceed 90 percent.
+According to the National Cancer Institute, cancer survivors in the U.S. total more than 18.1 million (as of Jan.
+2022) and by 2032 that number is expected to increase to 22.5 million.
+There is more reason than ever for patients with cancer to learn about their options, actively participate in their care, take heart, and have hope.

 At Stony Brook Medicine, we can help.
-We’re leaders in cancer care, serving more than 3,000 newly diagnosed adult cancer patients each year.
+We’re leaders in cancer care, serving more than 3,000 newly diagnosed adult patients with cancer each year.

 Teams consist of combinations of oncologists with cancer subspecialties and: